|In the company of an experienced local guide, discover the historical centre of Prague.|

-We explore the medieval streets lined with historic buildings, and pass through magnificent squares, as we learn of the people and events that have shaped the city over the past one thousand years.
+The dramatic history of the Old Town, Jewish Quarter, Charles Bridge and Lesser Town is revealed, as we explore medieval streets and squares lined with ancient buildings, and learn of the people and events that shaped the city over the past one thousand years.

-On the tour we visit the cobbled streets in and around the Old Town Square, where remarkably many buildings have survived from the Middle Ages.
+This enlightening walking tour begins near Wenceslas Square, from where the guide leads us to the cobbled streets around the Old Town Square.
+Remarkably, many buildings have survived here from the Middle Ages.

-We discover the Estates Theatre, where Mozart performed in 1787; Havel's Market; the Gothic Tyn Church; charming Ungelt, which for centuries was a place for merchants; St. Jacob’s Church, where royal weddings took place; Carolinum, the oldest University in Central Europe; the Powder Tower and Republic Square; and the stunning Art Nouveau Municipal House.
+We see the Estates Theatre, where Mozart performed in 1787; Havel's Market; the Gothic Tyn Church; charming Ungelt, which for centuries was a place for merchants; St. Jacob’s Church, where royal weddings took place; the Carolinum, the oldest University in Central Europe; the Powder Tower; Republic Square; and the stunning Art Nouveau Municipal House.

 The tour is in English as standard.
-If you require a tour in Czech or German, please state it in Special Requests on the booking form.
+If you require a tour in German, Italian or Spanish, state it in Special Requests on the booking form.